wunnle/wunnle.com/src/posts/monorepos-with-yarn-workspaces/index.md

 path: "/monorepos-with-yarn-workspaces"
 date: 2020-09-06
 title: "Monorepos with Yarn workspaces"
-category: "redux"
+category: "javascript"
 featuredImg: "./post.jpg"
 socialImg: "./social.jpg"
 ---

-For a codebase with interdependent projects, a monorepo can be an efficient way of organization, which makes sharing code between projects really easy.
+For a codebase with interdependent projects, a monorepo can be an efficient way of organization which makes sharing code between projects really easy.

 A ***monorepo***  is a single repository containing multiple packages.
 Imagine a landing page and an admin panel as separate projects with some mutual components.
 Instead of creating two different repositories for them, we can make these projects live under a single repo, and projects can share code among them.